Aeronautical Science - GR (ASCI)

 ASCI 514 Computer-Based Instruction 3 Credits (3,0)

-This course addresses the design, development, and evaluation of instructional software as it applies to the aviation/aerospace industry.
-Students are offered practice in the systematic design of computer-based instruction, with emphasis in tutorials, drill and practice, and simulation.
-CBI lessons are developed using available authoring systems.
+This course addresses the analysis, design, development, implementation, and evaluation of web/computer-based training (W/CBT) as it applies to applications in the aviation/aerospace industry.
+The course offers practice in the systematic design of computer-based instruction with emphasis on tutorials, drill and practice, and simulation.
+W/CBT lessons are developed using available authoring systems.

 ASCI 515 Aviation/Aerospace Simulation Systems 3 Credits (3,0)